Upload files to the bucket

 Navigate to the module directory and run the following commands to create three empty files:

-gcs-static-website-bucketdirectory, create a file called
+gcs-static-website-bucketdirectory, run the following command to create a file called

 README.mdwith the following content: